ninjawarrior1337/ArsMagica2/readme.md

  * Flickers
  * Skills
  * Crafting Altar Materials

+## Things to note
+ * Due to the removal of metadata values, the Lightning Guardian and the Ice Guardian now requires a special block in place of the top one.

 ## License
 This mod is open sourced under the Creative Commons 3.0 Attribution Non-Commercial License